Advertising and Social Media

 The underlying principle to remember is the question of whether knowledge of undisclosed information would affect the weight or credibility a consumer gives to the person’s statement.
 If the answer to that question is yes, then both the company and the person making the statement have an affirmative duty to make accurate statements and to make the required disclosures.

-For more information regarding the revised FTC interpretations, including information on why “Results Not Typical” may no longer be a sufficient disclaimer in traditional advertising, follow the link below to access the revised Guides Concerning the Use of Endorsements and Testimonials in Advertising.
+For more information regarding the revised FTC interpretations, including information on why “Results Not Typical” may no longer be a sufficient disclaimer in traditional advertising, access the revised Guides Concerning the Use of Endorsements and Testimonials in Advertising.
 (16 C.F.R.
 Part 255).